 I did a lot of research into how to write a picture book (HINT: Mem Fox's website was a big help!).
-I learnt that a picture book should be a maximum of 500 words (preferably less); I needed to be able to engage both the parent and child, and to ensure that the words will compliment the illustrations; it needed a clear beginning, middle and end, and along with other important must-haves in a picture book.
+I learnt that a picture book should be a maximum of 500 words (preferably less); I need to engage both the parent and the child/ren; I should try to ensure that the words will support engaging illustrations; the story should have a clear beginning, middle and end, and other important must-haves in a picture book.

 Pictured above are the drawings from a Grade 4 class at Sunshine North Primary School who had my manuscript read to them by their teacher.
 It was literally just the story printed on A4 paper!
 They engaged with my story even better than I expected, and I received such positive feedback that I was confident I could start sending my manuscript to publishers.

 Little Steps is a partner-publishing print house - head to their website to find out more about what that means! https://www.littlesteps.com.au/

 From signing with Little Steps to getting the published book in my hands took over a year.
 It was exactly how I had always imagined it would be and I am so happy that I never gave up on my idea - the idea I had one cold winter's night at home when I looked at Logan and felt inspired.